 - Avoid baking the fillet without bread

-- Maé recommends regular maintenance of its bread nets and staples, cleaning the silicone cloth will also increase its life span.
+- Maé recommends regular maintenance and cleaning of its bread nets, this will increase their lifespan.

 THIS LIST IS NON-EXHAUSTIVE AND CANNOT PROVIDE FOR THE SPECIFIC RECOMMENDATIONS OF EACH USER.
 IT HAS ONLY AN INFORMATION VALUE AND CANNOT ENGAGE THE RESPONSIBILITY OF MAÉ.